txtatech/qros-storage/README.md

 # qros-storage
 This is a convergent repository for various qr code data storage projects with the goal of creating a single qr code (and text-based) storage solution.

-## Use the following for the latest stable famework:
+## Use the following for the latest stable version:

 https://github.com/txtatech/qros-storage/tree/main/qros-storage/qros-dna